sambradley-rsm/gpt-x-docs/docs/faq.md

 ## General Questions

 ### 1. What is GPT-X?
-GPT-X is a Platform-as-a-Service (PaaS) that automates workflows and enhances business operations through AI-driven processes.
-It integrates with enterprise systems, allowing organizations to design custom workflows that streamline processes and improve efficiency.
+GPT-X is a Platform-as-a-Service (PaaS) that automates workflows and enhances business operations using AI-driven processes powered by the Azure OpenAI Service.
+It leverages Large Language Models (LLMs) built by [OpenAI](https://openai.com/) to execute intelligent workflows that integrate seamlessly with enterprise systems.
+This allows organizations to design custom workflows that streamline processes, extract insights from data, and significantly improve operational efficiency.

 ### 2. What are the key benefits of using GPT-X?
 - Flexible and customizable workflows
-- Native integration with Microsoft Azure
+- Microsoft Azure native
-- Seamless integration with Microsoft Teams for real-time collaboration
+- Seamless integration with Microsoft Teams
 - End-to-end automation across various enterprise systems
 - Scalable architecture to grow with your business